 <?php $menu_name = 'My Menu'; ?>

 Please note that you should write the exact menu name.
-“My Menu” is different from “My menu” and “my menu”.
-It is case-sensitive and should be exactly the same as defined in the WordPress admin panel.
+“My Menu” is different from “My Menu” and “my menu”.
+It is case-sensitive and should be the same as defined in the WordPress admin panel.

 Now we will be creating the table name along with the prefix.
 WordPress usually stores menu ID in its “terms” table.
 If you know your table prefix then you can use the prefix along with the “terms” and if you don’t know the prefix then not to worry at all you can use $wpdb->prefix